Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Results

 \subsection{Figure of merit}

 Figure \ref{fig: zT}(a) and (b) show $zT$ as a function of carrier concentration for p- and n-type CsK$_2$Sb at 800\;K. For the unstrained p-type material, the high PF combined with the low $\kappa =\kappa_\mathrm{e} + \kappa_\mathrm{\ell}$ resulted in a $zT$ of 2.6 at a carrier concentration of 3.39$\times10^{20}$ p/cm$^{-3}$.
 As the material was strained, flattening the valence band and increasing velocities, the $PF$ increased more than $\kappa$, resulting in a maximum $zT$ of 2.7 at 1\%\ strain.
 After this, the increase in $\kappa_\ell$ dominated and further strain only served to reduce the maximum $zT$.
+If $\kappa_\ell$ was kept constant at the 0\%\ strain value, the $zT$ would continue to increase, reaching a value of $zT= 3.3$ at 5\%\ strain, as shown in SM\cite{SM}.

-For n-type, the low $S$ and relatively high $\kappa_\mathrm{e}$ resulting from the low DOS gave a $zT$ of 0.8 at 800\;K. With the alignment of the $\Gamma$ and X valleys under strain, a simultaneous increase of $S$ and decrease of $\kappa_\mathrm{e}$ led to a large increase of the PF and the $zT$.
-With 1\%\ strain resulting in a $zT$ of 1.5, and 2\%\ strain resulting in $zT=$2.3, an almost three-fold increase from the unstrained structure could be observed.
+For n-type, the low $S$ and relatively high $\kappa_\mathrm{e}$ resulting from the low DOS gave a $zT$ of 0.9 at 800\;K. With the alignment of the $\Gamma$ and X valleys under strain, a simultaneous increase of $S$ and decrease of $\kappa_\mathrm{e}$ led to a large increase of the PF and the $zT$, an effect well documented in literature\cite{Pei_2011,Zhang_2016,Li_2018,Zhu_2022}.
+With 1\%\ strain resulting in a $zT$ of 1.5 and 2\%\ strain resulting in $zT=$2.3, an almost three-fold increase from the unstrained structure could be observed.
 Further strain removed the valley alignment, thus decreasing the power factor.
 The accompanying increase in $\kappa_\ell$ decreased $zT$.

 Figure~\ref{fig: zT}(c) and (d) show the maximal p- and n-type $zT$ as a function of $T$ for each strain.
 While only moderate changes can be seen with strain, the p-type material can achieve a $zT$ of 1 below 400\;K. For the n-type material, the optimal strain of 2\%\ resulted in a large increase in $zT$ at all temperatures, with $zT$ reaching just below 1 at 400\;K.